evan-bradley/thesis/README.md

 Next, you'll need to install and run the compton fork, which needs to be run at startup.

-Finally, there are some modifications in the .stumpwmrc included in this repository that may be helpful in running the WM.
+Finally, there are some modifications in the .thesiswmrc included in this repository that may be helpful in running the WM.